eazymation/jbds-via-html5/README.md

 The user is now configured to create a connection to their instance of Obeo designer and access it via a browser.

+## Sirius Container build
-We have already built  the Obeo Designer container image and stored in dockerhub.
+We have already built  the Sirius container image and stored in dockerhub.
+It downlopaded and used the Obeo Designer 10 install.
-Also in that contianer we have added bundles to allow the user to easily use the family example model You can  see how this is built by looking at the docker file in this repository.
+Also in that contianer we have added bundles to allow the user to easily use the family example model.
+You can  see how this is built by looking at the docker file in this repository.

-## Instantiate the Obeo Designer Container
+## Instantiate the Sirius Container
-Each user simply provisions a Obeo Designer container instance and then grants guacamole permission to view it.
+Each user simply provisions a Sirius container instance and then grants guacamole permission to view it.
 If using openshift online we suggest just adding this app to the same project, since only 10 projects are allowed in openshift online. in this example we create a seperate project.
-You will not need to grant access if you are delpoying in the same project.
+You will not need to grant access if you are deploying in the same project.

 Execute the commands below: